Applications for our 2022 Board of Directors will open later this summer!

 - Support committee members as needed

-- Provide Board oversight to ensure that committees are carrying out their charges and that committee Chairs are carrying out their duties, including adhering to their committee budget
+- Provide board oversight to ensure that committees are carrying out their charges and that committee Chairs are carrying out their duties, including adhering to their committee budget

 - Complete committee-specific activities as detailed in descriptions.

-As we prepared for our next class of oncoming board members, we conducted an internal audit of the assets and areas of weakness of our current board.
-From this activity, we recognized that we are missing critical representation on our board, including people of color, men, and voices from the LGTBQ community.
+As we prepared for our next group of incoming board members, we conducted an internal audit of the assets and areas of weakness of our current board.
+From this activity, we recognized that we are missing critical representation on our board.
 We also want to ensure that there is broad representation from a variety of organizational positions, including those who work in operations, technology, executive leadership, and direct service.

 Overall, we are looking for folks who demonstrate a commitment to our core values:

 A. We'd love to talk to you!
-Here is our current Board of Directors.
-Feel free to reach out to one of us individually, especially if we are currently in a role that you are interested in serving.
-Or, you can send a note to [email protected] and we'll connect you with the best person.
+Feel free to send a note to [email protected] and we'll connect you with the best person.